osprey-dcs/data-platform/doc/documents/dp/dp-tech.md

 Each bucket document includes the following fields:

 * "_id" - unique identifier for the bucket
 * "pvName" - name of the corresponding PV
+* "providerId", "clientRequestId" - these fields are specified in the "IngestDataRequest" that created the bucket, used to find the corresponding requestStatus document with the disposition of the request
 * "firstSeconds" / "firstNanos" and "lastSeconds" / "lastNanos" - time range for bucket with first and last time (with corresponding full Java Date fields "firstTime" and "lastTime" for convenience)
-* "dataType" - string indicating the datatype contained used for measurements in the bucket
-* "numSamples" - specifies number of measurements contained in the bucket's columnDataList
+* "sampleCount" - specifies number of measurements contained in the "DataColumn" serialized to the bucket's dataColumnBytes field
-* "sampleFrequency" - specifies the sample period for the bucket in nanoseconds
+* "samplePeriod" - specifies the sample period for the bucket in nanoseconds (zero if the "DataTimestamps" object for the bucket is a "TimestampsList", otherwise equal to the bucket's "SamplingClock.periodNanos")
+* "dataTimestampsBytes" - contains serialized protobuf "DataTimestamps" object specifying the timestamps for the data vector values, using either a "SamplingClock" or "TimestampsList"
+* "dataTimestampsCase" / "dataTimestampsType" - "DataTimestamps.value" enum case and name for the serialized object contained in dataTimestampsBytes (e.g., either a "SamplingClock" or "TimestampsList")
+* "dataColumnBytes" - contains serialized protobuf "DataColumn" containing vector of values for bucket
-* "columnDataList" - contains the list of measurements for the bucket
+* "dataTypeCase" / "dataType" - "DataValue.value" enum case and name for the first "DataValue" contained in the "DataColumn" for the bucket
 * "attributeMap" - contains a list of key / value metadata pairs added to the bucket at ingestion
 * "eventDescription" / "eventSeconds" / "eventNanos" - metadata description and start time for the event associated with this bucket at ingestion